 As a result of this bad press, committals to Reformatory and Industrial Schools declined steeply with the result that by 1923, forty of them had closed.
 In 1925, the Home Office set up a Departmental Committee to examine the future of the schools.
 The Committee issued its report in 1927.

 The 1932 Children and Young Persons Act

 In 1927, a Home Office Departmental Committee Report recommended that the distinction between Reformatory and Industrial Schools be abolished and replaced by a single type of establishment to be known as an Approved School.
 The new Schools were to cater for all classes of neglected and delinquent children."
 This recommendation came into effect through the 1932 Children and Young Persons Act (slightly revised as part of the 1933 Children and Young Persons Act).
 The Act provided various courses of action for what were now described as "juveniles in need of care or protection" and "juvenile offenders", including being sent to an Approved School, put on probation, or put into the care of "any fit person".
 Courts could, in addition, sentence male juvenile offenders to be "privately whipped with not more than six strokes of a birch rod by a constable".
 The Act also introduced Remand Homes for accommodating youths temporarily held in custody, for example to await a court hearing.

-Following the Act, many former Reformatory and approved schools converted to become approved schools.
+Following the Act, many former Reformatory and Industrial chools converted to become Approved Schools.